What Is Gear Ratio and Gear Inches on A Fixie? (Explained)

 In this article, you will learn what a gear ratio is, what gear inches are, and how to calculate the perfect gear ratio for you and your bike.

 A bike’s gear ratio is the number of teeth on the front sprocket relative to the back sprocket.
-The number of teeth on the front sprocket determines how fast the bike will go, and the number of teeth on the rear sprocket determines how slow the bike will go.
-A high gear ratio will make the bike go faster, and a low gear ratio will make it go slower.
+The number of teeth on the front and rear sprockets together determines the bike’s gear ratio, which affects how hard or easy it is to pedal and its top speed.
 Most fixed-gear bikes come standard with a chainring and sprocket of 46 teeth and 16 teeth, respectively, providing a gear ratio of 46:16.

 What is gear ratio on a bicycle?